srest2021/atclean/README.md

 #### True uncertainties estimation: `uncert_est` config section in `config.ini`

+We also attempt to account for an extra noise source in the data by estimating the true typical uncertainty, deriving the additional systematic uncertainty, and applying this extra noise to a new uncertainty column.
+This new uncertainty column will be used in the cuts following this section.
+To read more about how we calculate the true uncertainties, please refer to Section 3.1.2 of our paper (link at the top of this documentation).

 - `temp_x2_max_value`: A temporary, very high chi-square cut value used to eliminate the most egregious outliers from the data.
 This is an initial step in uncertainty estimation to ensure grossly incorrect data points are removed.

 #### Uncertainty cut: `uncert_cut` config section in `config.ini`

+The uncertainty cut flags any measurements with $\delta \mu \text{Jy}$ > `max_value` (currently set to a default value of 160, or the the typical uncertainty of bright stars just below the saturation limit).

 - `max_value`: The maximum allowable value for the uncertainties (`duJy` column).
 Measurements with uncertainties above this threshold will be flagged.